ibm-cloud-docs/discovery-data/split-documents.md

 Before you begin, decide which field to use as the page break marker.

+-   You cannot split CSV or JSON files by their document fields.
 -   You can use any of the fields that are indexed by default.
 To see your choices, check the *Fields to index* list.
 Fields that have a *Type* value are stored in the index.
 -   If the fields that are created by default don't meet your needs, you can use the Smart Document Understanding tool to define a custom field, and then split documents by the custom field.
 For more information, see [Using Smart Document Understanding](/docs/discovery-data?topic=discovery-data-configuring-fields).